giantmonkey/korona-cloud-client/gem/docs/ProductsApi.md

 ## update_product

-> update_product(korona_account_id, product_id, body, opts)
+> update_product(korona_account_id, product_id, product, opts)

-updates the single product

-if [number] is set, the number of the object will change and the resource location as well
+updates the single product; if [number] is set, the number of the object will change and the resource location as well

 ### Examples